jlanguell/Daily-Deal-Scraper/README.md

 ## Installation & Run

-- Prior to running the application on your PC, you need to go to your browser and login to your WhatsApp account via https://web.whatsapp.com/.
+- Prior to running the application on your PC, you need to go to your *default* browser and login to your WhatsApp account via https://web.whatsapp.com/.
+This will authenticate this browser on that device to your WhatsApp for future use.

 This is made easy, and can be done by pulling up a QR code scanner on your phone's WhatsApp account, and scanning the available QR code in your browser.
 This registers the PC as a device associated with your WhatsApp account for future use with dealScraper.